sixuanhan/nuggets/IMPLEMENTATION.md

 ### THE Ohio State University, Spring 2023

 According to the [Requirements Spec](REQUIREMENTS.md), the Nuggets game requires two standalone programs: a client and a server.
-Our design also includes x, y, z modules.
+Our design also includes the grid module.
 We describe each program and module separately.
 We do not describe the `support` library nor the modules that enable features that go beyond the spec.
 We avoid repeating information that is provided in the requirements spec.